angean is a lifestyle blog for the creative, culinary minded individual with a passion for DIY.

 I debated a number of things initially, but didn’t want to pick something that would eventually pigeonhole me should I decide to branch out into other areas.

 After a lot of debating, I decided on a name that was personal, meaningful, and completely made up.

 The name “angean” is actually an amalgamation of both of my grandmothers names – Angeline and Jeanne.
-I think it works well because most of my interests, which make up the content of the blog were inspired, and nurtured by them.
+I think it works well because most of my interests, which make up the content of the blog are inspired, and nurtured by them.